 Looking to Learn More About Case Intake?

-To explore more about how women influence law firm selection decisions and how your firm can better tailor its outreach, Explore How Women Influence Law Firm Selection.
+To explore more about how women influence law firm selection decisions and how your firm can better tailor its outreach, watch her video “Why Plaintiffs Law Firms Need to Market to Women” for more insights about the role of women in families for legal decision-making.

 Meet with Esquire Bank